Master's for Practicing Teachers

 - maintain an overall 3.0 grade point average

-- successfully complete the Action Research project, which includes garnering approval for their planned study by the Institutional Review Board
+- successfully complete the Action Research project, with requisite approval for their planned study by the Institutional Review Board

 - adhere to the department’s criteria for professional/ethical behavior, integrity, honesty, personal behavior, respect for others and the Minnesota code of ethics for teachers.